 The business pitch 18:52

 That’s absolutely true.
 Now you have to nail it down.
-And it’s quite interesting, you know, we are easily sold on the concept of having this elevator pitch to speak to our clients.
+And it’s quite interesting, we are easily sold on the concept of having this elevator pitch to speak to our clients.
 But what’s sometimes takes a little bit longer to hit and to convince ourselves that we actually also need let’s not call it a business pitch but a business model pitch or a business recipe pitch we actually need to formulate one of those as well because we need to sell our own business story.
 First of all to our own inner critics that little voice that says you won’t be able to do this and you’re dreaming too big now.
 So we need a pitch and a story to silence that inner critic but also sometimes the sceptical spouse.
 You know my dear wife, she’s got wrinkles on her forehead from saying DD you want to do what again.
 And we need that as well.

-So and I think you know, starting with an elevator pitch for your clients actually gives you a very good foundation to go on and develop your business model story.
+So and I think starting with an elevator pitch for your clients actually gives you a very good foundation to go on and develop your business model story.
 And I’m not going to go into detail there, but I’m going to drop a link for our listeners in the show notes.
 Because we actually have a little template that we use for that as well.
 Right, where you can just go through the different elements, it’s a lot longer than your 10 words, because there’s a lot that you have to cover.
 But I still believe you have to start with your elevator pitch.
 Because if you’re not clear about who you’re serving, and what you’re serving them with the problem and the solution, it’s very difficult to convince yourself that you’re going to be making money doing that.
 So absolutely.
 I love that you start with this, I love that you made it so easy and so simple for us.

 Next steps – Get the craft an attention-grabbing elevator pitch workbook.
 21:04